 Best for: Winter car camping

 The MondoKing 3D is the biggest mattress that Therm-a-Rest have ever made.
-It is also one of the warmest sleeping mattresses full stop, with an exceptional R-Value of 11.4.
+It is also one of the warmest sleeping mattresses full stop, with an excellent R-Value of 7.
 If luxury winter camping is your thing then you can stop looking for the perfect winter camping mattress right now.
-The MondoKing 3D excels at providing warmth when camping on snow and in temperatures well below zero, and although the Exped MegaMat also takes the same conditions in its stride, the MondoKing 3D has the edge.
-At 7 x 26in (18 x 66cm), this mat also packs down a fair bit smaller than the MegaMat due to its narrower design.
-For a wider and longer (and pricier) option, choose the XXL.
+The MondoKing 3D excels at providing warmth when camping on snow and in temperatures well below zero, and competes fiercly with the Exped MegaMat which also takes the same conditions in its stride.

 A well designed feature of this mat is the dual valves that are positioned on the top corners of the 4 inch vertical walls.
 This placement enables you to easily adjust the softness of the mat by letting out a little air whilst you are lying on the mat.